What is a QR code? Why is the QR code the way it is?

-QR codes are a natural evolution of the different types of barcode.
-They’re also improvements over traditional UPC barcodes in every aspect.
+QR codes are the natural evolution of traditional UPC barcodes.
+They’re also improvements over barcodes in every aspect.
 And to understand why they’re so much better, we must summon the past.

 Who Invented the QR Code?
 Creator of QR Code